Written by Jocelyn Lu, Marketing Manager of SwellWomen & Founder of Rainfield Marketing

 Of course, it’s not perfect and I still get negative feelings, but now I have tools that will help me shift my mind before I get too frustrated or lose energy.
 When I’m running, sometimes my mind starts to say “I’m tired” but then I quickly shift my mind to think “I have energy” and it works, I seem to have more energy to keep running.
 I also noticed that being more positive, I attracted a more positive and happy tribe and friends around me.

 I now have the tools to help me shift my mindset and a workbook from Where’s the Bliss? to go back to anytime.
 It was a really great experience that has helped me time and time again to get unstuck and keep living my bliss.
-The next Where’s the Bliss? is about the start on May 31st, 2021 and registration closes May 25th, 2021 ~ Try it for only $1 for 1 week .
+The next guided Where’s the Bliss? is on waitlist but you can sign up for a self-guided Where’s the Bliss course and find more details here.
 It really does work and you’ll gain tools for life!
-And if it doesn’t fit for you, you can always cancel after your Week 1 trial.

 And with that, I end up with a huge THANK YOU to all that have supported me and continue to inspire me every day.
 Remember to keep going, you can do it with small steps!